Stability of transonic contact discontinuity for two-dimensional steady compressible Euler flows in a finitely long nozzle: Mathematical Reformulation of Problem A

 \emph{Step\ 1.2. } One of the main difficulties in showing the existence and uniqueness of problem $(\mathbf{FP})_{\rm n}$ in $\mathscr{K}_{\epsilon}$ is due to the requirement of the higher order regularity of the solution $\varphi$ near the corner point.
-In order to overcome this difficulty, we need to define a Banach space:
+In order to overcome this difficulty, we need to define a Banach space: { } Given any $\omega_{\rm cd}\in \mathcal{W}$ satisfying